 - Embed shells or sea glass into the sides of the hole.

 Heat and Pour the Wax for the Sand Candle

 Here's where all of your candle making safety instincts will have to be temporarily put aside.
 Sand candles require hot wax.
 Much hotter than you can get in a double boiler.
 So you'll need to heat your wax directly over the heat source.

 BE CAREFUL!
 Do not leave the wax unattended for even a moment.

 Heat the wax to your desired temperature.
-If this is your first time, I recommend about 250°.
-Do not add any fragrance or color to this wax - the color will be distorted by the high heat and the fragrance will burn off.
+If this is your first time, we recommend about 250°.
+Do not add any fragrance or color to this wax—the color will be distorted by the high heat and the fragrance will burn off.

 04 of 10